The origin of cockroaches dates back to the epoch of dinosaurs.

 Irrespective of whether it’s American roaches or German roaches, an infestation of any kind is bad because once inside, these buggers are tough to eliminate.

-American cockroaches, as we conclude, are comparatively more dreadful than their German mates.
+As we conclude, American cockroaches are comparatively more dreadful than their German mates.

 Still, the presence of either of them is equally daunting and dreadful.

-And while there are many ways to eliminate and get rid of these roaches at home, make sure that you take proper care of your surroundings to keep them at bay.
+And while there are many ways to eliminate and get rid of these roaches at home, ensure that you take proper care of your surroundings to keep them at bay.

-At present, since you have become aware of their preferences in terms of diet and habitat, controlling and preventing them from causing an infestation should be an easier task!
+Since you have become aware of their preferences in terms of diet and habitat, controlling and preventing them from causing an infestation should be easier!